dimitrisraptis96/design-heaven/README.md

 - **[Absurb](https://absurd.design/)** - What about surrealist illustrations for landing pages?
 Take every user on an individual journey through their own imagination.
 - **[Avataaars](https://getavataaars.com/)** - Mix and match avatar illustrations.
 Combine clothes, hair, emotions, accessories, and colors.
 - **[Blobmaker](https://www.blobmaker.app/)** - Create organic svg shapes in just a few seconds.
+- **[DrawKit](https://www.drawkit.io/)** - DrawKit is a collection of free, beautiful, customisable MIT licensed SVG illustrations in two styles
 - **[FreePik](https://www.freepik.com/)** - More than 3 millions free vectors, PSD, photos and free icons.
+- **[IRA Design](https://iradesign.io/)** - With IRA Design, you can create amazing illustrations, using hand-drawn sketch components, a cool selection of 5 gradients and ai., svg. or png. formats.
 - **[Ηumaaans](https://www.humaaans.com/)** - Mix-&-match illustrations of people with a design library.
 - **[ManyPixels](https://gallery.manypixels.co/)** - Each week, discover royalty-free illustrations to power up your projects.
 - **[Ouch](https://icons8.com/ouch)** - Free illustrations to class up your project.
 - **[Undraw](http://undraw.co/)** - Open-source illustrations for every project you can imagine and create.

 ### Design Systems